-Head Coach Sharon Baldwin embarks on her seventh season at Georgia State after signing a new three-year contract in 2015-16.
+Head Coach Sharon Baldwin is in her eighth season at Georgia State.

 In 2014-15, GSU finished 13-17 overall and eighth in the 11-team Sun Belt (8-12) to earn a tournament seed for a second-straight season.
 Makeba Ponder was named a Mid-Major All-American (third team).
 Ponder tied the school record with 69 3-point baskets and the team had the second-most in school history with 164 made.
 The team had the first 100-point scoring game since 2000.

 In 2013-14, the Panthers finished fifth in the 10-team league, defeating seven of the teams.
 GSU defeated the first-place team on the road, while also claiming a win over the third and fourth-place teams ahead of them.

 The Panthers had a five-game league win streak from Jan.
 14-29.
 GSU's inaugural Sun Belt game was a win on New Year's Day over Troy.
 The season started with the first WNIT preseason tournament appearance in school history, dropping all three to future 20-win teams.

 Kendra Long earned third-team All-Sun Belt honors in 2013-14 and was twice the league player-of-the-week winner.
 She set the school record for 3-point baskets.

 In 2012-13, Baldwin's 13-16 season included a non-conference mark of 8-3 and an overall home record of 10-7.
 The tough schedule included losses to 12 winning teams, seven in the top 100 RPI.
 In state, GSU defeated Kennesaw State by 21 points and Georgia Southern by 25 points.